Skip to main content

 Awards are based on achievements in academics and research as well as performance in teaching roles.

 Milton Harris grew up in Portland, Oregon where his parents ran a small grocery store.
-He graduate from OAC in chemistry at the age of 19 in 1926.
+He graduated from OAC in chemistry at the age of 19 in 1926.
 Although he had never even considered a research career, the chair of chemistry at the time, Professor Floyd Rowland, encouraged him to go to Yale to study organic chemistry.
 At Yale, he was courted by synthetic chemists but chose to work in protein structures and polymer chemistry.
 This led to a career that began in the textile industry, followed by NBS, the founding of Harris Laboratories, buy-out by Gilette, a distinguished career as VP for research there, and finally after retirement, Chairman of the Board of ACS.
 Milton Harris has been a benefactor to OSU and the Chemistry Department, beginning with our seminar room, the Harris Professorship of Materials Science held by Mas Subramanian, the College of Science's Milton Harris Award in Basic Research, the Harris Teaching Awards, and these Graduate Research Awards.

 2022